-From this assignment, students will learn to apply the concept of triangle similarity using the fact that similar triangles have proportional corresponding side lengths.
-They will take accurate measurements of known lengths, draw diagrams, show how the triangles in their diagrams are congruent, and set up proportions to find the unknown length.
-They will compare the four methods of indirect measurement and discuss the benefits and limitations of each method.
-They will discuss the accuracy of each method and possible measurement errors that can be made in the activity.
-They will also discuss how indirect measurement can be used in real-world situations.
+Students will reinforce the concept of triangle similarity and using the fact that similar triangles have proportional corresponding side lengths.
+They will take accurate measurements of known lengths, draw diagrams, show how the triangles in their diagrams are congruent, and set up proportions to find the unknown lengths.